 Previously, only specific emergency proceedings were conducted in person, while routine hearings were either postponed, or conducted via Zoom or telephone.
-Now, individual judges have discretion to allow litigants and attorneys to show up in person: Per para.
+Now, individual judges have discretion to allow litigants and attorneys to show up in person during the Coronavirus pandemic: Per para.
 3.C of Judge Bain’s order:

 “Domestic Relations Cases.
 The continued use of technology to conduct hearings by telephone or audio-visual device is strongly recommended.
 Nevertheless, beginning May 4, 2020, judicial officers shall have the discretion to conduct in-person proceedings, subject to the 10-person limit and social distancing requirements described in Section 2 of this Order.
 Counsel and unrepresented parties shall contact the clerks for the individual divisions to determine whether their hearing will occur by telephone, video conference, or in person.”